First person charged under HK security law found guilty of terrorism, inciting secession | Law-Order

 Tong had pleaded not guilty to all charges, which stemmed from events on July 1, 2020, shortly after the law was enacted.
 Tong's lawyer Clive Grossman told Reuters outside the court no decision had been made on an appeal.
 He declined further comment.

 Nathan Law, an activist who has been given asylum in Britain after leaving Hong Kong, said in a message on Twitter: "The judicial system in Hong Kong is weaponized to suppress."
-Benedict Rogers, chief executive of rights group Hong Kong Watch, called the ruling "a blow to free expression" and said the global financial hub was "now little more than a police state."
+Amnesty International’s Asia-Pacific Regional Director Yamini Mishra said in a statement the conviction was an "ominous moment for human rights" in the global financial hub.

+"To convict Tong Ying-kit of ‘secession’ for displaying a flag bearing a widely used political slogan is a violation of international law, under which expression must not be criminalized unless it poses a concrete threat."
+MEANING OF A SLOGAN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)